jenniferbe/slc-wait-time-and-list/README.md

 This link below shows the old form that the SLC used to use.
 THe information recorded is what we based part of our database on.
 [Student Learning Center](https://berkeley.mywconline.com/ "slc")

 ## Running the App
-First we have to install gpg
+First install gpg
 ```sh
 $ brew install gnupg
 ```
-Then enter the key that we can provide to you that decrypts application.yml.asc Inside you will find the password to the SLC overall application lock.
-Anything you change in the application.yml make sure to re-encrypt it with this link to Armando Fox's [gpg guide](https://saasbook.blogspot.com/2016/08/keeping-secrets.html).
+Next, enter the key that is provided.
+This key decrypts the application.yml.asc Inside you will find the password to the SLC overall application lock.
+Anytime you change in the application.yml make sure to re-encrypt it with the following link to Armando Fox's [gpg guide](https://saasbook.blogspot.com/2016/08/keeping-secrets.html).

 ```sh
 $ export KEY=your-secret-key-value